alexhorner/WD-DX4000/Install.md

 on the pads (J23) Black is ground, Red is TX, Grey is RX.

-Connect yur adapter to your computer and use Device Manager to identify the COM port, in my case COM3.
+Connect your adapter to your computer and use Device Manager to identify the COM port, in my case COM3.
 Configure PuTTY to use your COM port at 115200 baud:

 ![PuTTY Configuration](./img/putty.jpg?raw=true)